apache/spark/docs/sql-migration-guide-upgrade.md

   - In Spark version 2.4 and earlier, CSV datasource converts a malformed CSV string to a row with all `null`s in the PERMISSIVE mode.
 Since Spark 3.0, returned row can contain non-`null` fields if some of CSV column values were parsed and converted to desired types successfully.

+  - In Spark version 2.4 and earlier, partition column value is converted as null if it can't be casted to corresponding user provided schema.
+Since 3.0, partition column value is validated with user provided schema.
+An exception is thrown if the validation fails.
+You can disable such validation by setting `spark.sql.legacy.validatePartitionValueWithProvidedSchema` to `false`.

 ## Upgrading From Spark SQL 2.3 to 2.4

   - In Spark version 2.3 and earlier, the second parameter to array_contains function is implicitly promoted to the element type of first array type parameter.
 This type promotion can be lossy and may cause `array_contains` function to return wrong result.
 This problem has been addressed in 2.4 by employing a safer type promotion mechanism.
 This can cause some change in behavior and are illustrated in the table below.